SchemaCompatibilityStatus Interface

 Equivalence here is defined in terms of allowed documents because there are some degenerate cases where schemas are not exact matches in a strict (schema-based) sense but still allow the same documents, and the document notion is more useful to applications.

-does not have, but those types are not constructible (ex: an object node type containing a required field with no allowed types)
+Ahas allowed field members which the corresponding field in schemaBdoes not have, but those types are not constructible (for example: an object node type containing a required field with no allowed types)

 These cases are typically not interesting to applications.